 Gas Leak Dangers

 If you smell an unpleasant odor in your home and feel nauseous, a gas leak may exist.
-It is important for you to go outside immediately and get some fresh air.
-It is possible to pass out if you are exposed to natural gas for a lengthy period of time.
+You need to go outside immediately and get some fresh air.
+It is possible to pass out if you are exposed to natural gas for a lengthy period.
 Even your pets are in danger if your gas lines are leaking.